strawberry-graphql/strawberry/docs/integrations/pydantic.md

 ### Retaining input information

-When looking to use pydantic as a validation layer and export models afterwards, it is sometimes important to retain metadata about the original input.
+When using pydantic as a validation layer, it is sometimes important to retain metadata about the original input while exporting models.
 In strawberry, this is possible via the `with_input_metadata` flag on input models.

 ```python
 import strawberry